The Spin Stops Here!

 Of course you may wonder how such a recipe for managing severe uncertainty can be contemplated at all?!
 After all, isn't it clear to all that:

-Let me point out then that, as amply attested by Info-gap publications including those dealing with the so-called Info-Gap Economics, these facts are well known to Info-Gap proponents.
-Indeed, Info-Gap proponents are fully aware that Info-Gap Economics actually comes down to the following:
+Let me point out that, as attested by Info-gap publications including those dealing with economic questions, their authors are well aware that Info-Gap's analysis actually comes down to this:

 No Man's Land